VirtualMarketEconomy/sightlastest/README.md

 # Sightlas Malicious Code Prevention Test

-<p>This is a test project to verify Sightlas can detect malicious JavaScript code. </p>
+<p>This is a test project to verify how Sightlas can detect malicious JavaScript code. </p>
 <p>Since any JavaScript can be posted freely in Sightlas, we need a function that restricts any unsecured processes.
-This is test case for this function.</p>
+This is the test case for this function.</p>

 <p>Listed below are the unsecured processes that we should monitor.</p>